IMAGINATION IS EVERYTHING.

 – Albert Einstein

 Born and raised in Hawaii, Sara studied journalism and later earned graduate degrees in psychology and Chinese medicine.
-Prior to practicing acupuncture, she worked as a high school counselor and teacher on the famed north shore of Oahu, where surf often took precedence over school.
-She is the author of six novels – Island of Sweet Pies and Soldiers, Sea of Four Directions, Volcano House, The Ranch at Redwater, Salt and Seaweed, and Honeycreepers – with a bunch more itching to be written.
+Prior to practicing acupuncture, she worked as a high school counselor and teacher on the famed north shore of Oahu.
+She is the author of Island of Sweet Pies and Soldiers and forthcoming novel The Lieutenant's Nurse, with several more in the works.
 She blames Hawaii for her addiction to writing, and sees no end to its untapped stories.

 A few of her favorite things, in no particular order – hiking, homemade PIZZA, a good thunderstorm, stargazing, BOOKS, craft beer, her wonderful BOYFRIEND, surfing, mountain streams, her friends, and ANIMALS.
 In fact, animals inhabit all of her novels in some way, shape or form – dogs, donkeys, sea turtles, a featherless chicken, endangered Hawaiian crows, horses, and even a lion.
 When she's not writing or practicing acupuncture, you'll find her in the mountains or in the ocean, which is where most of her inspiration happens.